-Figure 6.
+Figure 8.
 Distributional impact of the Latvian tax and benefit system

 Notes: Deciles are based on adult equalized disposable income.
 Negative values of incomes are removed and incomes more than +4 standard deviations from the mean are top-coded.
 Source: Calculation based on National EU-SILC 2015 (income 2014).

-The impact of the tax-benefit system is more regressive if the value-added tax (VAT) is considered.
-The estimated share of the VAT in household gross income falls steadily from 14.1 percent in the first quintile to 6.8 percent in the top quintile.
-The distributional impact of VAT is estimated by using EU-SILC 2015 household survey data as the main income source, and assigning annual spending on VAT to each EU-SILC household using information imputed from HBS 2014 as described in ANNEX A: VAT CONTRIBUTION TO INEQUALITY.
-Figure 7 presents the shares of VAT spending in household gross income by quintile, in comparison with PIT and social security insurance contribution (SSC) spending.

-While effective total rate of PIT and SSC is progressive (as it grows from less than 10 percent for the first quintile to almost 27 percent for the fifth quintile), it appears that VAT is regressive, with lower income households paying a greater share of their income on VAT than higher income households.
-This finding should be treated with some caution, due to data limitations (purchases made abroad or in the unofficial sector have not been identified and excluded from assigning VAT).
+VAT is, effectively, regressive: estimated share of VAT is household gross income falls steadily from 14.1 percent in the first quintile to 6.8 percent in the top quintile.
+The distributional impact of VAT is estimated by using EU-SILC 201 household survey data as the main income source, and assigning annual spending on VAT to each EU-SILC household using information imputed from HBS 2014 as described in Box 1.
+Figure 9 presents the shares of VAT spending in household gross income by quintile, in comparison with PIT and social security insurance contribution (SSC) spending.
+While effective total rate of PIT and SSC is progressive (as it grows from less than 10 percent for the first quintile to almost 27 percent for the fifth quintile), it appears that VAT is regressive with lower income households paying a greater share of their income on VAT than higher income household.
+Quantitatively, this finding should be treated with a degree of care because due to data limitations purchases made abroad or in the unofficial sector have not been identified and excluded from assigning VAT.
 However, this is unlikely to change the conclusion qualitatively.
-Figure 10 compares VAT spending in absolute terms with PIT and SSC spending, as well as with benefits (excluding old-age benefits) received.
-It appears that in each quintile households pay more in VAT that they receive in benefits.
+Figure 10 compares VAT spending in absolute terms with PIT and SSC spending, as well as with benefits (excl. the old-age ones) received.
+It appears that in each quintile household pay more in VAT that they receive in benefits.